-This is a long virtual resume that contains everything I did since I chose Software Engineering, Applied Researcher and overall Product Building as a career for the time being.
+This is a long virtual resume that contains everything I did since I chose Software Engineering, Applied Research and overall Product Building as a career for the time being.
 Might become a goose farmer later in life, who knows :)

 Work Experience